This policy should be read alongside and in addition to the following:

 - We sometimes obtain your personal information from a third party provider where you have either consented to them passing on your details to us or where they hold the information for legitimate purposes.

-- We collect this information in this way because we have a legitimate interest to promote the success of our business.
+- We collect this information in this way because we have a legitimate interest of promoting the services we provide to potential users.

 If you have signed up for our newsletter, blog or other social media